 Westport (Google Maps location)

 April 10, 2010

 Hm.
-From that scowl and that middle finger in the picture to the right I might be led to believe Damian didn’t want to check out another museum.
+From that scowl and that middle finger in the picture above I might be led to believe Damian didn’t want to check out another museum.
 Oh don’t be silly, let’s go inside the small space (which a sign states can only hold 10 people at a time).
 And besides, this joint was built (most likely) by a dude named Farmin Patchin.
 Farmin Patchin Damian!
 That’s just awesome.

 On the northwest corner of the Wheeler House property stands an unusual cobblestone barn with a conical, octagonal roof.
 It appears that the barn was built by Farmin Patchin, a stonemason and blacksmith, during his ownership of the property between 1846-1857.
 The construction of octagonal houses and barns became popular in the eastern United States between 1840-1860, prompting Orson S. Fowler to write “The Octagonal Home for all”, claiming it contained more space, was easier to build and geometrically approaches that of the spire – nature’s governing form.
 In point of fact, the Bradley-Wheeler Barn is heptagonal (seven sided).
 The northeast corner of the barn was squared off, evidently to fit tightly against an attached wood frame barn (no longer standing).
 This made the base of the cobblestone barn seven sided.
 After considerable research there is still no definitive conclusions as to the original uses of the barn.
 The two-story structure with a partial root cellar still holds many mysteries.

 Haha, that’s pretty funny.
 It’s called an octagonal barn in all the Wheeler House/Westport Historical Society literature and yet, it’s heptagonal.
 The roof is octagonal, but that’s a lie.
 A LIE I says!